craig-davis/craig-davis.github.io/docs/modernization/ROADMAP.md

 - A clean checkout builds reproducibly using the documented command.
 - Generated URL parity passes.
 - Ruby/Jekyll compatibility warnings are eliminated or explicitly documented.

+Completion evidence:

+- Ruby 3.4.7, Bundler 2.7.2, and Jekyll 4.4.1 are pinned and build successfully.
+- The DigitalOcean-equivalent `bin/verify` gate preserves all 705 baseline public files.
+- Both calculator URLs and all generated HTML quality baselines pass unchanged.
+- GitHub Actions verifies the build on Ubuntu 22.04 using the repository-pinned runtime.
+- A direct Jekyll 3 versus Jekyll 4 output comparison found only documented renderer and feed-generator differences.

 ### 2. Design system and semantic shell